google/highway/g3doc/op_wishlist.md

 ## Wishlist

+### AVX3_SPR target

 ### MaskedGather, MaskedScatter

 MaskedGather returns zero for mask=false.
 MaskedScatter does not access the mask-false lanes, but may instead write a safe location (i.e. different index).

+### numpy

+Loadn/LoadnPair: mostly Gather*, with some specializations for smaller strides.
+In particular for 2x64-bit, which use 128-bit loads plus Combine.

+Lookup128 for 32x 32-bit and 16x 64-bit. permutex2var on AVX-512, else Gather.

 ### SME/x86 AMX